 Fixed Mortgage Rates & Climate Change

 Fixed mortgage rates lock in home buyers to essential regulations and disclosures for 30+ years.
-A length of time which can hardly perceive the possible changes in shifting climates and incoming disasters.
+A length of time that can hardly perceive the possible changes in shifting climates and incoming disasters.

 According to MarketWatch.com “The number and total value of flood insurance policies have been declining since 2006, meaning that households that purchased a property in coastal areas especially may be at increased risk of defaulting on their mortgages.
 Commercial banks, including two of the largest U.S. mortgage lenders, JPMorgan Chase JPM, +0.69%, and Wells Fargo WFC, -0.08%, have the ability to price mortgages for flood risk, and by design they can securitize some of these loans, thereby spreading the risk to more parties.”

 Leaning on government funding agencies fuels lending for financial institutions as a safety net for defaulted portfolios.
 This allows unassuming members who strive for the status of homeownership to jump into high-priced mortgages in potential hazard and climate-changing zones, ultimately putting the property, buyers, and lender in a risk area that inadvertently will be picked up by taxpayers and hurt the real estate economy, through Fannie and Freddie in a time of disastrous outcomes.

 The seeds of change have been planted, with many startup companies beginning to dive deep into climate change forecasting and disaster risks measured to inform the housing market and more importantly, the lenders and buyers.